Skip to main content

 HLS Fragments

-• HLS Fragment Duration: About HLS segment duration
+• HLS Fragment Duration: How to setup HLS segment duration

 1. HLS segment duration is determined by three factors: GOP length, whether to wait for a keyframe (hls_wait_keyframe), and segment duration (hls_fragment).